swiftlang/swift-package-manager/README.md

 > Long-term, we intend for testing to be an integral part of the Package Manager itself
 > and to not require custom support.

-Contributions are expected to come with tests that verify the new or changed functionality.
+Including tests of new or changed functionality with your contributions makes it much more likely that they will be accepted.

 * * *